BojianHou/BojianHou.github.io/_pages/about.md

 <!-- - **Deep Learning**: using deep neural networks to handle complex spatial and temporal data. -->
 - **Biomedical Data Mining**: developing machine learning methods to analyze biomedical data (especially about Alzheimer's disease and related dementia (ADRD)).

-<span style="color:red">I will be on the job market this year (2024-2025) to pursue a PI job.
-I am open to the opportunities in computer science, data science, bioinfomatics etc. Feel free to reach out to me if you are interested.</span>
+<span style="color:red">I am seeking faculty positions for the 2024-2025 academic year, with a focus on computer science, data science, bioinformatics, and related fields.
+I welcome inquiries from interested institutions.</span>
 <!-- - **Learnware**: towards reusable, evolvable and comprehensible machine learning models. -->

 <!-- I will use my expertise of machine learning to do research on biomedical image analysis and survival analysis in the future. -->